The Poem of Seven Steps: A New Account of the Tales of the World

 Against this backdrop, A New Account of the Tales of the World, a collection of ahistorical anecdotes compiled in 430, recounts an episode where Cao Pi goes further in his punishment of Cao Zhi.
 The anecdote in chapter 4 of this text claims Cao Pi was jealous of Cao Zhi's artistic talents and sought to execute him.

-It give a very simple account: Cao Pi summoned Cao Zhi and issued an ultimatum to his little brother, asking him to produce a poem within the timeframe of walking seven steps or otherwise be executed.
+It gives the following account of the poem's origin: Cao Pi summoned Cao Zhi and issued an ultimatum to his little brother, asking him to produce a poem in the time it took to walk seven steps, failing which he would be executed.
 Cao Zhi complied, and Cao Pi "showed deep shame on his face".

 Romance of the Three Kingdoms

-In the a later but more popular classic historical novel Romance of the Three Kingdoms, published in the 14th century, chapter 79 adds more flavor to the event with a slightly different account, in which this poem is technically not the "seven steps poem".
+In the later but more popular classic historical novel Romance of the Three Kingdoms, published in the 14th century, chapter 79 adds more flavor to the event with a slightly different account, in which this poem is technically not the "seven steps poem".

 After Cao Cao's death, Cao Zhi did not bother to show up to his funeral.
 Cao Pi used this as a reason to arrest Cao Zhi.
 Their mother begged him not to take his little brother's life, but Cao Pi's advisor advised him to make the hard decision.
 Cao Pi was reluctant, and was then advised to find an excuse to give his brother a difficult test in public, and either execute or demote him based on whether he passed.
 Cao Pi accordingly summoned his little brother in front of his entire court, accused him of having used ghostwriters to gain fame and secure their father's favor, and challenged him in front of the court to produce a poem on the spot or otherwise be executed for having been a fraud about his famed literary talents.

 The test was based on a painting shown in court, which depicted one bull killing another after a head-butting fight, and Cao Zhi was asked to produce a poem to describe the painting, without using any of the relevant words, within the timeframe of walking seven steps.
 Cao Zhi responded with a fairly long poem within the time frame.

 Cao Pi did not wish to give up, and gave his little brother a harder test by asking him to produce a poem about brothers but without using the word "brother", but this time immediately.
 Cao Zhi responded with this famous poem.
 Upon hearing the poem, Cao Pi burst into tears in front of the court.
 The siblings' mother then came out from the backroom and intervened, and eventually Cao Pi demoted Cao Zhi to a fiefdom distant from the center of power rather than harming him.